VETERINARY ACUPUNCTURE

 Pain assessments for dogs start in my fenced garden, off lead for gait analysis.
 I may use ACE-Free work to help me identify subtle gait abnormalities.
 You are invited to bring a series of short (<10sec) videos showing your pet getting up and down, in and out of the car, up and down stairs, sitting, sniffing, peeing and pooing, walking and running.

-Once your pet has had an opportunity for a sniff around the garden, and is ready to great me, only then do I respond to their approach.
+Once your pet has had an opportunity for a sniff around the garden, and is ready to greet me, only then do I respond to their approach.
 Pets behave differently in a busy veterinary surgery environment - their adrenaline masks a lot of pain.
 I only ever have one pet on the premises at a time, use a calming blend of essential oils and have a fear-free approach to build trust.
 My reading of canine and feline body language means that I stop touching a painful area well before the pet feels threatened.
 I try to make sure your pet is looking at you during the examination so you can help by reading their facial expressions.

 I only touch your pet within their comfort zone, and avoid imposing myself upon an animal without their consent.
 This often means that it takes several short sessions with sniffy breaks for me to complete the palpation part of the examination.
 I can do this part either in the garden, or in my consulting room.

 I may also test how far joints move and record all findings in my computer software, so that later on I prepare a detailed report to send to you and your primary care vet.
-You are welcome (and encouraged) to share this with your pet behaviourist, trainer, physio, hydrotherapist, myotherapist etc.
+You are welcome (and encouraged) to share this with your pet behaviourist, trainer, chiro, physio, hydrotherapist, myotherapist etc.

 A pain assessment appointment takes at least one hour face to face, plus report writing time.